Graduate Certificate Requirements

-Professor Anna Arabindan-Kesson serves as the Director of Graduate Studies for the Department of African American Studies.
-Administrative questions should be directed to Dionne Worthy.
+Professor Anna Arabindan-Kesson serves as the Director of Graduate Affairs for the Department of African American Studies.

 Earning the Graduate Certificate